 To learn what storage types you can assign the role of the backup or archive repository to, see NAS Backup Support.

-- From the Backup repository drop-down list, select a short-term backup repository where backup files must be stored.
+- From the Backup repository drop-down list, select a repository where backup files must be stored.
 When you select a backup repository, Veeam Backup & Replication automatically checks the amount of free space left.
 Make sure that you have enough free space to store backups.

-- You can map the job to a specific backup stored on the backup repository.
+- You can map the job to a specific backup stored in the backup repository.
 Backup job mapping allows you to move backup files to a new backup repository and to point the job to existing backups on this new backup repository.
 You can also use backup job mapping if the configuration database got corrupted and you need to reconfigure backup job settings.

 To map the job to a backup, click the Map backup link.
-In the opened Select Backup window, select a backup on the backup repository.
+In the opened Select Backup window, select a backup in the backup repository.
 Backups can be easily identified by job names.
 To find the backup, you can also use the search field at the bottom of the window.

 To use the archive repository, select the Keep previous file versions for check box.
 In the fields on the right, specify the number of months or years during which backup files must be retained.